-- Hostel Prices: Dorm prices in Geneva start around $40 USD per night.
-A single private room is about $75 per night.
+Hostel prices – Dorm prices in Geneva start around $40 USD per night.
+A single private room is about $75 USD per night.

-- Budget Hotel Prices: Most budget hotel rooms in the city begin at around $100 per night for a double room and just go way up from there.
+Budget hotel prices – Most budget hotel rooms in the city begin at around $100 USD per night for a double room and just go way up from there.

-- Average Cost of Food: One of the greatest things about Geneva is its diverse restaurants and cuisine.
+Average cost of food – One of the greatest things about Geneva is its diverse restaurants and cuisine.
 Food can be cheap here.
 Many quick-eat shops are cheap and groceries can cost around $55 USD per week.
-For an average-priced meal, expect to spend $28-39 USD at a restaurants.
+For an average-priced meal, expect to spend $28-40 USD at a restaurants.

 Money Saving Tips

-- Couchsurf – Accommodation is very expensive throughout the country and especially in Geneva.
+Couchsurf – Accommodation is very expensive throughout the country, especially in Geneva.
 Use the website Courchsurfing (or any other hospitality site) to connect with locals who will give you a free place to stay.
-I use this method a lot and there’s no better way to meet locals and save money!
+I use this method a lot, and there’s no better way to meet locals and save money!

 Top Things to See and Do